ansys/pyscadeone/doc/source/examples/visitor/index.rst

 - some methods to retrieve the data

 .. literalinclude:: quad_flight_control.py
-    :lines: 55-68
+    :lines: 78-92

-Then we override:
+The following methods are implemented, overridden from the base class:

-- the :py:meth:`SwanVisitor.visit_Operator`: we want to keep track of the operator that is the caller, and calls the default process to go-on.
+- the :py:meth:`SwanVisitor.visit_Operator`: it keeps track of the current operator that is the caller, and calls the default process to go-on.
 - and :py:meth:`SwanVisitor.visit_PathIdCall` which implements the name of a called operator, amongst the possible operator expressions.
 Here, we first assess that the call corresponds to an operator declaration.
-  Then we create the cross-references (see :ref:`visitor full code`).
+  Then we create the cross-references (see :ref:`ref_visitor_full_code`).

 .. literalinclude:: quad_flight_control.py
-    :lines: 70-88
+    :lines: 93-111

-We instantiate the visitor, and visit all modules in the model:
+The visitor is instantiated, and visits all modules in the model:

 .. literalinclude:: quad_flight_control.py
-    :lines: 106-108
+    :lines: 129-131

-Finally, we create the :py:func:`caller_stat` and :py:func:`called_stat` to print the results for a given operator.
-These functions use the :py:meth:`ReferenceVisitor.get_caller` and :py:meth:`ReferenceVisitor.get_called` methods (see :ref:`visitor full code`).
+Finally, the :py:func:`caller_stat` and :py:func:`called_stat` functions
+print the results for a given operator.
+These functions use the :py:meth:`ReferenceVisitor.get_caller` and :py:meth:`ReferenceVisitor.get_called` methods (see :ref:`ref_visitor_full_code`).

-.. _visitor full code:
+.. _ref_visitor_full_code:

-Complete Example
+Complete example
 ----------------

 This is the complete script for the visitor section.
 Some logging support is shown